justintimejlew/CyberPort/Security-Audit.md

 * * *

 #### Controls Assessment Checklist for Carporium Toys
-__NOTE:__ “Yes” or “no” is selected to answer the question related to each control listed
+__NOTE:__ “Yes” or “no” is selected to answer each control listed below

 |Yes  |No   |Control                                                                                                            |
 |:---:|:---:|:---|